mrahtz/ocd-a3c/README.md

 An annoying thing with deep RL is when a change which should be inconsequential apparently breaking things because it inadvertently changes random seeding.
-To make it more obvious when this might have happened, [`train_test.py`](tests/train_test.py) does an end-to-end run checking that starting from a fixed seed, after 100 updates, weights are exactly the same as what they were in previous versions of the code.
+To make it more obvious when this might have happened, [`train_test.py`](tests/train_test.py) does an end-to-end run starting from a fixed seed, checking that after 100 updates on a deterministic environment, weights are exactly the same as what they were in previous versions of the code.

 ### See through the eyes of the agent